Beast Land: Overview

-Some versions of the experience include a prize wall and point-based competitions with daily cash rewards.
+The park featured more than 15 rides and 14 "experiences", including roller coasters, thrill rides, family attractions, carnival games, food stalls, and merchandise areas.
+It also had a competition arena featuring physical challenge games focused on speed and precision, such as "Tower Siege", "Battle Bridge", and "Warrior Challenge".

 Reception

 Media outlets reported large crowds during the opening, with fans gathering to see Donaldson and try the challenge-based games.
-The park has also been described as part of Saudi Arabia's broader push to draw international entertainment figures.